 A provocative contemporary romance that poses complex questions about modern marriage: How much time should a couple remain together before they can call their marriage a success?

 For Leela and Riley Franklin, the seven-year itch is an all too real phenomenon.
 After they celebrate their eighth wedding anniversary, and witness some of their closest friends calling it quits, the two agree to try something unorthodox to avoid going down the same predictable path.
 That’s when Free Fridays is born.

 The last Friday of every month is free: Leela and Riley get an unconditional free pass.
 They can do whatever they want, with whomever, wherever, with no questions asked, the one rule being that there are no strings attached.
 At first, it seems like the perfect arrangement.
 Both Leela and Riley are enjoying their cake as they get to eat it, too.

-But it doesn’t take long before trouble rears its ugly head.
-Soon, they realize that you can’t always get what you want but sometimes—that’s okay.
+For a little while it seems like they’re getting the best of both worlds, but it doesn’t take long before trouble rears its ugly head.
+Soon, they realize that you can’t always get what you want, but sometimes that’s okay.

 By day, Pat Tucker works as a radio news director in Houston, Texas.
 By night, she is a talented writer with a knack for telling page-turning stories.
 She is the author of more than twenty books, including, Somebody Has to Pay, The Cocktail Club, Sideline Scandals, Party Girl, Daddy’s Maybe, and Football Widows, as well as the coauthor with Earl Sewell of Loyalty AmongFriends and A Social Affair.
 She has also participated in three anthologies, including New York Times bestselling author Zane’s Caramel Flava.
 A graduate of San Jose State University, Pat is a member of the National and Houston Association of Black Journalists and Sigma Gamma Rho Sorority, Inc. She is married with two children.